Online Stochastic Matching: New Algorithms and Bounds: Non-integral arrival rates with stochastic rewards.

 The setting here is strictly generalized over the previous sections in the following ways.
 Firstly, it allows an arbitrary arrival rate (say $r_v$) which can be fractional for each stochastic vertex $v$.
 Notice that, $\sum_{v} r_{v}=n$ where $n$ is the total number of rounds.
-Secondly, each $e=(v,u) \in E$ is associated with a value $p_{e}$, which captures the probability that the edge $e =(u, v)$ is present when we \emph{probe} it, i.e., we try to assign $v$ to $u$.
+Secondly, each $e=(v,u) \in E$ is associated with a value $p_{e}$, which captures the probability that the edge $e =(u, v)$ is present when we \emph{probe} it.
 We assume this process is independent of the stochastic arrival of each $v$.
 We will show that the simple non-adaptive algorithm introduced in~\cite{bib:Haeupler} can be extended to this general case.
-This achieves a competitive ratio of $(1- \frac{1}{e})$.
-Note that Manshadi \emph{et al.}~\cite{bib:Manshadi} show that no non-adaptive algorithm can possibly achieve a ratio better than $(1-1/e)$ for the non-integral arrival rates, even for the case of all $p_{e}=1$.
+This achieves a competitive ratio of $(1- \frac{1}{\euler})$.
+Note that Manshadi \emph{et al.}~\cite{bib:Manshadi} show that no non-adaptive algorithm can possibly achieve a ratio better than $(1-1/\euler)$ for the non-integral arrival rates, even for the case of all $p_{e}=1$.
 Thus, our algorithm is an optimal non-adaptive algorithm for this model. \\

 We use an LP similar to \cite{bib:Jaillet} for the case of non-integral arrival rates.
 For each $e=(u,v) \in E$, let $f_{e}$ be the expected number of probes on edge $e$.
-When there are multiple copies of $v$, we count the sum of probes among all copies of $e$ in the offline optimal and thus some realizations of $f_e$ can be greater than $1$.
+When there are multiple copies of $v$, we count the sum of probes among all copies of $e$ in the offline optimal matching and thus some realizations of $f_e$ can be greater than $1$.
+Consider the below LP: